Last Updated: January 16, 2026 | Reading Time: 10 minutes

 - You Don't Need to Learn to Code Anymore - The technology matters even less when AI can help you build.

-- Ship It Ugly — Why shipping beats perfection.
+- Ship It Ugly - Why shipping beats perfect technology choices.

-- Why Most Coding Courses Are a Waste of Time — Stop learning and start building.
+- Why Most Coding Courses Are a Waste of Time - Stop learning frameworks and start building.